Mountain Bluet

 Habitat and Origin

 Mountain Bluet was brought over from Europe as a medicinal plant.
-It is now widely used as a garden ornamental.
+It is now used widely as a garden ornamental.

 Mountain Bluet reproduces by seed as well as vegetatively, via rhizomes.
 It is self-seeding: the flowers contain both male and female organs, so they can self-pollinate.
 The seeds can remain viable in the soil for several years.